- Largest auto insurer in the U.S. with unmatched agent network.

 State Farm car insurance coverage options

-State Farm offers standard coverage types including collision, comprehensive, bodily injury liability, property damage liability, medical payments, personal injury protection and uninsured/underinsured motorist coverage.
+Like most insurers, State Farm offers collision, comprehensive, bodily injury liability, property damage liability, medical expense, personal injury protection (PIP) and uninsured/underinsured motorist coverage.

 -